anishgowda21/Air-Draw/readme.md

 - **This is a demonstration application** and uses SQLite for data storage
 - **SQLite database may be reset**: If you cannot login, simply register again with the same username
-- For a production deployment, consider using a more robust database like PostgreSQL
-- Use HTTPS in production to ensure secure transfer of data

 ## Technologies Used